-To manage the impacts of commuter parking from the Australian Technology Park on residents, the City is implementing parking changes and trialling a resident parking scheme with visitor parking permits in Alexandria for 12 months.
+To manage commuter parking impacts at Australian Technology Park upon residents in Alexandria, the City is implementing parking changes and trialling a resident parking scheme with visitor parking permits in Alexandria for 12 months.

 After reviewing submissions received in November 2011, staff developed detailed parking plans for streets where residents expressed strong support for parking changes.
 Consultation on these proposals started in February 2012.

-The City held a community workshop on 31 March 2012 at the Alexandria Town Hall to update Alexandria residents and discuss the proposed parking changes.
-The workshop was attended by 78 residents, the Lord Mayor, Councillors, and the City’s technical and support staff.
+The City held a community workshop on 31 March 2012 at the Alexandria Town Hall to update local residents and discuss the proposed parking changes.
+The workshop was attended by 78 residents, the Lord Mayor, councillors, and the City’s technical and support staff.

 At the workshop, the Lord Mayor gave a commitment to trial timed permit parking and visitor parking permits in Alexandria.

 On 14 May 2012, Council resolved to endorse the 12 month trial of a resident parking scheme with visitor parking permits in Alexandria.
-A copy of the Lord Mayor’s Minute can be viewed in the Downloads below.
+A copy of the Lord Mayor’s minute can be downloaded below.

 Timed permit parking will be trialled in Alexandria for 12 months.
-The proposed changes limit any vehicle which does not have a permit to two (2) hours of parking from 8am to 6pm, Monday to Friday where the signs are installed.
+The proposed changes limit any vehicle that does not have a permit to 2 hours of parking from 8am to 6pm, Monday to Friday where the signs are installed.

-Residents with an Area 35, 39, 40 or 41 parking permit will be exempt from the two-hour time limit.
+Residents with an area 35, 39, 40 or 41 parking permit will be exempt from the 2-hour time limit.

 Stage 3 parking plans supported by residents included Bridge and Park Streets, and Elliott Avenue.

-All parking plans installed as part of the Alexandria Parking Trial are available in the Downloads section below.
+All parking plans installed as part of the Alexandria Parking Trial can be downloaded below.

 City staff will observe parking conditions and monitor resident feedback throughout the trial.
-There will be two (2) formal evaluation periods, one in six months (February 2013) and one at the end of the trial (August 2013) to see if support for permit parking has changed.
+There will be 2 formal evaluation periods, one in February 2013 and one at the end of the trial in August 2013, to see if support for permit parking has changed.
 These evaluations will include resident feedback.